michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 ### Understanding ViewChildren in Angular
-Building on our knowledge of `ViewChild`, let's explore its sibling feature, `ViewChildren`.
+Building on our knowledge of `ViewChild` comes its sibling feature, `ViewChildren`.
-This powerful tool lets a parent component work with multiple child components or elements in its template.
+This robust tool lets a parent component work with multiple child components or elements in its template.
 While ViewChild gives you one element, `ViewChildren` provides a `QueryList` containing all matching elements.